martinbiel/StochasticPrograms.jl/docs/src/manual/distributed.md

 ```julia
 sp = instantiate(simple_model, sampler, 10)
 ```
 the lightweight model recipes are passed to all worker nodes.
-The worker nodes then use the recipes and lightweight sampler object to instansiate second stage models in parallel.
+The worker nodes then use the recipes and lightweight sampler object to instantiate second stage models in parallel.
 This is one of the intended outcomes of the design choices made in StochasticPrograms.
 The separation between data design and model design allows us to minimize data passing in a natural way.

 Many operations in StochasticPrograms are embarassingly parallel which is exploited throughout when a stochastic program is distributed.
 Notably:
  - [`evaluate_decision`](@ref)